5 of the Most Misinterpreted Keto Diet Myths

 Myth 5: carbs are bad for you

-Carbohydrates are not bad for you.
-They are the body’s preferred source of energy, and there is no evidence whatsoever that eating carbs is harmful to health.
-In fact, carbohydrates provide many essential nutrients such as fiber and vitamins.
+Carbohydrates should not be viewed as bad for your health, as they serve as the body’s preferred source of energy.
+There is absolutely no evidence to suggest that consuming carbs is harmful to your well-being.
+In fact, carbohydrates play a crucial role in providing essential nutrients like fiber and vitamins, which are vital for maintaining good health.

 Facebook